Iust1n2/Internet_Pen_Rate_Analysis/README.md

 By looking at each individual plot I concluded that the evolution of the Internet Penetration Rate and the GDP and Urbanization Rate variables followed a somewhat similar pattern, with a skyrocket growth from 2014 up to 2018-2019, followed by a drastical decline in 2020, due to the economic crysis that took the world by assault, or better said by COVID, followed by a recovery in 2021.

-Nevertheless, these aspects do not underline the inequality of technological progress between the two countries.
-Without delving too deep into history of the economies of each country we can still see some differences.
-Romania in the past two decades recovered with small steps from a political regime that affected all the following economic activities, impacting the most industries such as Heavy Industry, Agriculture, State-Owned Enterprises and IT.
+Nevertheless, these aspects are merely an indication of economic growth and do not fully underline the inequality of technological progress between the two countries.
+Without delving too deep into the history of the economies of each country we can still see some differences.
+Romania in the past two decades recovered with small steps from a political regime that affected almost every economic sector.

 The most significant aspect differentiating South Korea from Romania in technological advancement is South Korea's rapid embrace of market-oriented policies and investments in innovation after transitioning from a agrarian country with a traditional economy, whereas Romania's history of communism and centrally planned economy hindered its technological progress and development.